 Louder than a Bomb

 Every Spring, WordPlay and school poetry clubs ramp up into the world’s largest youth poetry festival, Louder Than A Bomb.
 A five-week series of competitions begins with Crossing the Street—a one day gathering of all 1,200 students blended into 120 teams with 300-some educators, all YCA staff including teaching artists, artistic directors, and a grandmaster of slam at the helm.
-From this point on, a weekly bout moves us closer to finals at the end of March.
+From this point on, 70+ preliminary bouts move us closer to finals at the end of March.

 Backstage at the Columbia College auditorium some are seated, some are kneeling, others teeter on tiptoes in a mix Converse high-tops, Jordans, and boots, rehearsing their lines one last time before the lights are on them.